 The Quantum is designed to run at low buffer sizes with very low latencies, letting you go as low as 8 samples and below 1ms of latency thanks to PreSonus’ custom drivers.
 That’s a bold claim to make, and we can’t be sure it applies to each and every recording scenario you will encounter.
 So don’t go mashing the Buy button just yet!

 In terms of connectivity, the Quantum features a 26-input, 32-output audio interface with two Thunderbolt 2.0 connectors, 2 word clock inputs, MIDI connections and probably plenty more.
 PreSonus is yet to publish the exact Quantum specifications, but we know fidelity is capped at 24-bit, 192KHz.
 You can also stack up to four Quantum units for maximum connectivity, enabling as many as 96 inputs and outputs.

 With PreSonus’ native processing and low latency drivers, using plug-ins on the monitoring path has been made possible.
 For example, putting some delay and reverb on the headphone mix for a singer can happen without a separate monitoring mixer.

 PreSonus will start shipping the Quantum in the end of May.
-Price is $1299, which sounds reasonable for an interface with this many capabilities.
+Price is around $995, which sounds reasonable for an interface with this many capabilities.
 While it doesn’t look as posh as Antelope Audio’s latest creations, the Quantum seems like an utter workhorse.
 Modular synth enthusiasts will probably appreciate its signal handling capabilities, while the near-zero latency sounds like a godsend.